The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fifth round of funding.

-A company, of any size, can make up to two applications to Round Four.
+A company, of any size, can make up to two applications to Round Five.
 Each application should cover an issue that impacts the company’s productivity or competitiveness.
-As well as the responses to 3 questions about the problem the company is trying to address the applicant should produce a video (up to 3 minutes) that illustrates the problem.
+As well as the responses to 3 questions about the problem the company is trying to address the applicant must produce a video (up to 3 minutes) that illustrates the problem.

 In the video you can show the production line, products, diagrams or a presentation.
 The quality of the video is not critical – it could be made using a smart phone or a webcam.

 It is important that an application includes details of the potential economic benefit from solving the issue – this should be a “best estimate” with some explanation.

 After the closing date (4th September) each application is checked to ensure it meets the scope of this round and then reviewed by each of the partners.
 Successful applications are those that are in scope and where one or more partners believe they can assist the company.

 For Round 5 Phase 2 the competition will support to competition streams:

 - Stream 1 – up to £1m to fund short projects (up to 3 months) – these can receive de minimis (100%) funding